ToshY/ffconv/docs/examples.md

 ## Multiple inputs, outputs and single video/audio preset

-Multiple input subdirectories, with single video and audio preset, and writing output to specific output subdirectories respectively.
+Convert files in multiple input subdirectories, with single video and audio preset, and writing output to specific output subdirectories respectively.

 ```shell
 docker run -it --rm \